pontem-network/intellij-move/docs/update_plugin.md

 ![plugin_update](./static/pycharm_plugin_update.png)

-Click on the `Update` button to download and install new version of the plugin.
+Click on the `Update` button to download and install the new version of the plugin.